 Thomas Pierson

-Hello!
+Hey!
 Thanks for visiting my website.

 Portfolio: I have had the pleasure of working on optical and acoustic sensing systems with Dr. Andrei Zagrai, Dr. Donghyeon Ryu, and many others as an undergraduate.
 Here are some of my projects that you can read more about: